ParideBertulio/week3/README.md

 The two output files created by the script was stored in the subdirectory output.

-For full details please refer to CodeBook.TXT file (stored in the root of this repository)
+For full details please refer to CodeBook.txt file (stored in the root of this repository)